timothyvillaraza/Azure-Video-Transcript-RAG-API/readme-draft.txt

 Set Environment Variables on Function App:
     OPEN_AI KEY and a bunch of other PGVector Keys

+[DATABASE]
+    [How to initailize all database tables]
+        1. (If project was ran previously)
+            Drop all tables from db
+            Delete all alembic migrations in alembic_migrations/versions (versions folder should be empty)

+        2. (To initialize sqlalchemy/alembic managed db tables) alembic revision --autogenerate -m "init" alembic migrate head

+        3. (To initalize langchain managed db tables) Use the SaveVideoTranscript End Point

     [Adding Database Tables]
-    [Setting up models on a brand new service]
-        Uses SQLAlchemy and Alembic
+        [Setting up models on a brand new service] Uses SQLAlchemy and Alembic

-        Make sure to create a shared declarative_base() defined in services/[service name]/repositories/models/__init__.py Any models should import from that
+            Make sure to create a shared declarative_base() defined in services/[service name]/repositories/models/__init__.py
+            Any models should import from that

             example:

                 # models __init__.py
                 import pkgutil
                 import importlib
                 import os
                 from sqlalchemy.orm import declarative_base

                 # Import this in alembic_migrations/config/autogenerate_base_metadatas.py
                 from services.video_rag.api.repositories.models import Base as video_rag_base

                 autogenerate_base_metadatas = [
                     video_rag_base.metadata,
                     # Other service models
                 ]

                 # Import all other modules in current package for Alembic's autogenerate in env.py target_metadata.
                 # This ensures that all models are registered with the Base metadata, allowing Alembic to detect
                 # and include all tables when generating migration scripts without the need to manually import each model.
                 package_dir = os.path.dirname(__file__)
                 for (module_loader, name, ispkg) in pkgutil.iter_modules([package_dir]):
                     importlib.import_module(f"{__name__}.{name}")

                 # mymodel.py
                 from services.video_rag.api.repositories.models import Base
                 from sqlalchemy.orm import Mapped, mapped_column
                 from datetime import datetime

                 class VideoDto(Base):
                     __tablename__ = 'video'
                     video_id: Mapped[int] = mapped_column(primary_key=True)
                     user_id: Mapped[str]
                     create_date: Mapped[datetime]

             Make sure that in the alembic env.py, we set target_metadata = autogenerate_base_metadatas from autogenerate_base_metadatas

             Edit autogenerate_base_metadatas.py to include models from different services
                 Example:
                 # Include Base Metadatas
                 from services.video_rag.api.repositories.models import Base as video_rag_base

                 autogenerate_base_metadatas = [
                     video_rag_base.metadata,
                     # Other service models
                 ]

             Steps to ensure Alembic autogenerates migrations correctly:

                 1. Ensure the shared Base is defined in the models/__init__.py file.

                 2. Import all modules in the current package dynamically to register all models:
                     - Use pkgutil and importlib to import all models in the __init__.py file.

                 3. Define your models to inherit from the shared Base:
                     - Example model definition in mymodel.py as shown above.

                 4. Configure Alembic to use the shared metadata in env.py:
                     - Set target_metadata = autogenerate_base_metadatas.

                 5. Ensure all service models are included in autogenerate_base_metadatas.py:
                     - Import Base from each service and add its metadata to the autogenerate_base_metadatas list.

                 6. Run Alembic commands to generate and apply migrations:
                     - Use alembic revision --autogenerate -m "message" to generate migration scripts.
                     - Use alembic upgrade head to apply the migrations to the database.

         [Adding Tables to existing service]
             Uses SQLAlchemy and Alembic

             Ensure the shared declarative_base() is defined in services/[service name]/repositories/models/__init__.py

             Define your models to inherit from the shared Base:

                 # mymodel.py
                 from services.video_rag.api.repositories.models import Base
                 from sqlalchemy.orm import Mapped, mapped_column
                 from datetime import datetime

                 class VideoDto(Base):
                     __tablename__ = 'video'
                     video_id: Mapped[int] = mapped_column(primary_key=True)
                     user_id: Mapped[str]
                     create_date: Mapped[datetime]

             Make sure that in the alembic env.py, we set target_metadata = autogenerate_base_metadatas from autogenerate_base_metadatas

             Steps to ensure Alembic autogenerates migrations correctly:

                 1. Ensure the shared Base is defined in the models/__init__.py file.

                 2. Import all modules in the current package dynamically to register all models:
                     - Use pkgutil and importlib to import all models in the __init__.py file.

                 3. Define your models to inherit from the shared Base:
                     - Example model definition in mymodel.py as shown above.

                 4. Configure Alembic to use the shared metadata in env.py:
                     - Set target_metadata = autogenerate_base_metadatas.

                 5. Run Alembic commands to generate and apply migrations:
                     - Use alembic revision --autogenerate -m "message" to generate migration scripts.
                     - Use alembic upgrade head to apply the migrations to the database.

         [To ignore tables that are not managed by SQLAlchemy during the Alembic autogenerate process] Update your `env.py` and create an `autogenerate_excluded_tables.py` file. env.py:

                 from alembic_migrations.config.autogenerate_excluded_tables import autogenerate_excluded_tables

                 target_metadata = autogenerate_base_metadatas

                 for metadata in target_metadata:
                     print("Metadata tables:", metadata.tables.keys())

                 # Function to exclude database tables not managed by SQLAlchemy
                 def include_object(object, name, type_, reflected, compare_to):
                     print(f"Processing object: name={name}, type={type_}, reflected={reflected}")
                     if type_ == "table":
                         if name in autogenerate_excluded_tables:
                             print(f"Excluding table: {name}")
                             return False
                         else:
                             print(f"Including table: {name}")
                             return True
                     return True

             autogenerate_excluded_tables.py:

                 autogenerate_excluded_tables = [
                     # LangChain Managed Tables
                     "langchain_pg_collection",
                     "langchain_pg_embedding"
                 ]

     Deploying Migrations (Putting Tables Online)
         env.py put in connection string in .env alembic revision --autogenerate -m "message"
         alembic upgrade head